-(interpretation) "If you cannot communicate with your patient, your patient is not safe."
-"Being able to speak in one's mother tongue when it concerns health is not asking a favour of health care professionals or organizations.
+(interpretation) "Being able to speak in one's mother tongue when it concerns health is not asking a favour of health care professionals or organizations.
 On the contrary, it is a basic issue of accessibility, safety, quality and equality of services."